MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 To link to auto-generated API references pages in the current doc set or other doc sets, use XREF links with the unique ID (UID).

 > [!NOTE]
-> To reference API reference pages in other docsets, you need to add `xrefService` configuration in `docfx.json` file.
+> To reference API reference pages in other doc sets, you need to add `xrefService` configuration in `docfx.json` file.
 > ```
 > "build": {
 >   ...